silverjuke/silverjuke/docs/scripting.md

     state = rights.multiEnqueue;

 Property that is true if enqueueing multiple tracks at the same time (in one step) is allowed.
 If not, this property is set to false.
-Since Silverjuke 2.52beta2 this property can  be  read  and  written,  in  older  version  this property is read only.
+This property can be read and written.

 This property  is  only a hint - editing the queue by your script will work in any case.